Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cancellous tissue.
 The sponge-like tissue inside bones.

 Subchondral tissue.
 The smooth tissue at the ends of bones, which is covered with another type of tissue called cartilage.
-Cartilage is the specialized, gristly connective tissue that is present in adults, and the tissue from which most bones develop in children.
+Cartilage is the specialized, gristly connective tissue that is present in adults.
+It is also the tissue from which most bones develop in children.